 - Execution Risk: Lastly, we get to the one area that you can control – your own method of trading in the market.
 As with any other trading genre, you must approach the market in a disciplined fashion, stick to your plan of attack, block your mind from undermining your decision-making process, and resist greed from destroying your best laid plans.
 Your objective is to tilt the odds in your favor and produce consistent “net” gains over time, after any fees, charges, commissions, or spread impacts

-CFDs offer a new way to trade, which requires less upfront capital, but perhaps more vigilance on the trader’s part to be aware of his risks.
+CFDs offer a new way to trade, which requires less upfront capital, but perhaps more vigilance on the trader’s part to be aware of their risks.
 Stop-loss orders are one risk management tool to consider, but gaps in market pricing can eliminate that protection.
 You must still understand the potential for the underlying asset to perform.
 If the market suddenly trends in one direction, you have other trading options with your CFD broker.
 You can quickly switch to going long or shorting the appropriate stock index, wherever in the world it might be.
 Fundamental and technical analyses can improve your chances, too, but always follow the steps of your plan.

 Are CFDs right for you?
 Many traders have jumped upon this bandwagon.
 To date, the CFTC and SEC in the United States do not officially recognize CFDs as legitimate items for investment, primarily because they are not separately traded in the market.
 Outside of the U.S., the broker and his CFD provider are working together to manage the odds for these new derivatives in their favor with very little regulatory oversight, except in your major markets.
 The advantages of lower margin requirements, leverage, access to global markets, and the lack of shorting or day-trading rules appeal to many traders.